Previous “Best Of” posts

 2. Technically, it’s the letter “Ó”, but I’m not really down with diphthongs.
 I’m going with a standard “o” in this post, and in my life. ↩︎

-3. This shirt is a knockoff, so it’s particularly amusing that they kept the registered trademark ®. ↩︎
+3. This shirt is a knockoff, so it’s particularly amusing that they kept the ® registered trademark symbol. ↩︎

 Spahks Afta Dahk